 Matches are won in the weeks, months and years leading up to the Jiu-Jitsu competition.
 The matches are won when giving it all you’ve got during conditioning, drilling, and rolling in class.
 It is all about preparation.
 And it is something that we can never accomplish on our own.

 A common question about competitions is: “how do you measure success when competing?”
 There are several measurements of success.
 The most common one is how well a competitor performs during the competition and if they win their matches.
 A better measurement, I believe, is if the competitor prepared well in their training leading up to the competition.

 However, at the end of the day, the more substantial question is: have you inspired others, and even yourself, through your vision, hard work, and dedication leading up to the competition?
 Inspiring others to believe for higher and achieve their own goals is one of the ultimate rewards and achievements of competing.
 More than just individual accomplishments, it is about working together as a community, supporting each other toward common goals, and achieving something larger and more powerful than anything any of us could have ever accomplished in our own strength.

-As the team flag is symbolically raised, a collective pride rises up in all of us who are at the other side of the mat cheering them on.
-We know, first hand, what has gone into this moment.
+As the team flag is symbolically raised, a collective camaraderie rises up in all of us who are at the other side of the mat cheering them on.
+We know, firsthand, what has gone into this moment.
 The moments of preparation that has taken place behind the scenes as a BJJ family.
-How our teammates have put himself/herself on the line, facing their fears, and pushed past what was once holding them back to go after their goals.
+How our teammates have put themselves on the line, facing their fears, and pushed past what was once holding them back to go after their goals.

-Each of our students have played a part in each another achievements.
+Each of our students has played a part in each another’s achievements.
 No one has made it on their own.
 Jiu-Jitsu is a team sport.
 And by just preparing well and then showing up to compete, regardless of the outcome, is a victory in and of itself.